Security: SAML and SCIM

 Filling the prompt library and assistant library

-To give your users a great start with example use cases, you can add some assistants or prompts already to the workspace.
-This can be something like an internal help chatbot, frequently-used prompts, like the email prompt, the grammar corrector or the translator.
-You can find some inspiration here.
-It also makes sense to present these in workshops and check-ins with your users.
+To give your users a great start with example use cases, you can add assistants or prompts to the workspace.
+This could include an internal help chatbot, frequently-used prompts like the email prompt, grammar corrector, or translator.
+You can find inspiration here.
+Present these in workshops and check-ins with your users.